What It Is and Common Questions

 Intensive Sessions

-We offer intensive therapy for individuals, couples or families in crisis, which may include addiction issues, infidelity or betrayal issues, or grief/bereavement.
-Intensive therapy includes meeting with one or two therapists for anywhere from four to six hours per day, for two or three days, and can happen at many of our office locations or on location elsewhere with prior arrangements.
+Chenal Family Therapy, PLC offers intensive therapy for individuals, couples or families in crisis, which may include addiction issues, infidelity or betrayal issues, grief/bereavement or trauma.
+Intensive therapy includes meeting with one or two therapists for anywhere from two or more hours per day as a one time event or for several days in a row, such as a weekend.
+Depending upon the need, these intensives can happen at many of our office locations or on location elsewhere with prior arrangements.
 Intensive therapy aims to gently but powerfully intervene in situations that feel extremely chaotic and out of control, in the life of an individual or a relationship.
-The clinicians listed below are all experienced with intensive therapy.
+Intensive therapy sessions may be recommended by clinicians when a client experiences a level of stress or crisis that can be difficult to manage in a 1-hour session.
+Many CFT clinicians across the state are experienced with intensive therapy.
 Contact our scheduling team to explore this option further.

 People talking around a table